 Day Three was a real landmark occasion.
 God created “land,” the stuff that humans walk on.
-He then gathered up the waters and called them “seas,” the big things that humans drown in.
+He then gathered up the waters and called them “seas,” those big things that humans drown in.
 But He wasn’t finished yet.
 Perhaps because He didn’t do much on Day Two, God worked extra hard on Day Three, following up dry ground with…

 Then God said, “Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.”